NCPI FHIR Implementation Guide v2

 These are example instances that show what data produced and consumed by systems conforming with this implementation guide might look like.

-An example family relationship based on data from CBTN
+An example family relationship (child to parent) based on data from CBTN

 An example family relationship based on data from CBTN.

-An example family relationship based on data from CBTN
+An example family relationship based on data from GREGoR.

 An example family relationship based on data from CBTN.